 If you’ve followed MacAutomationTips over the years, you know I’ve tried several task managers–from Things, Todoist, and Informant, to ClickUp and TickTick.
 I even spent time back in the day with OmniFocus and Wunderlist.
 But no matter how hard I tried, none of them worked.
 For a while, I didn’t know what else to try until I discovered Amazing Marvin.

 I know what you’re thinking: here Bakari goes again, trying another task manager.
 But I can say unequivocally that I will use the Amazing Marvin desktop app at least five years from now, and here’s why.

 Customizable User Interface

 Marvin is one of the few task management applications that enables you to customize the user interface for your particular workflow needs.

 Here’s a screenshot of my current setup.
 I show later in this article how the user interface can be changed.

 - Most Important Projects (MIPs): When I set up projects in other task managers, I would end up not referencing them or, over time, forgetting them.
-With Marvin, the MIPs strategy puts my three or four selected projects on the Day View so that I’m reminded to schedule and complete tasks in them.
+With Marvin, the MIPs strategy puts my three or four selected projects on the Day View to remind me to schedule and complete tasks.

-- Sections: I use the Morning, Afternoon and Evening Sections strategy to divide up my tasks for the day.
-This strategy is like Time Blocking, which is another strategy you can employ in Marvin.
+- Sections: I use the Morning, Afternoon, and Evening Sections strategy to divide up my daily tasks.
+This strategy is like Time Blocking, another strategy you can employ in Marvin.
 You can also use a Kaban or cluster layout for tasks.
 Even the sections are customizable.

-- Projects and Tasks: In Marvin, projects and their tasks are little containers that can be moved from day to day or put into a weekly, monthly, and annual planner.
+- Projects and Tasks: In Marvin, projects and their tasks are little containers that can be moved daily or put into a weekly, monthly, and annual planner.